marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: progmem variable attribute, AVR

-.. gcc-attr:: progmem
+.. avr-var-attr:: progmem

-  The :gcc-attr:`progmem` attribute is used on the AVR to place read-only data in the non-volatile program memory (flash).
-The :gcc-attr:`progmem` attribute accomplishes this by putting respective variables into a section whose name starts with ``.progmem``.
+  The :var-attr:`progmem` attribute is used on the AVR to place read-only data in the non-volatile program memory (flash).
+The :var-attr:`progmem` attribute accomplishes this by putting respective variables into a section whose name starts with ``.progmem``.